Jorge Fucile

 Jorge Ciro Fucile Perdomo ([ˈxoɾxe fuˈtʃile]; born 19 November 1984) is a Uruguayan former professional footballer.
-A defender, he was equally at ease on the right or left flank.
+A defender, he played as both right or left-back.

 After starting out at Liverpool Montevideo he moved to Porto in Portugal, going on to appear in 155 competitive matches over eight seasons and win 11 major titles, including five Primeira Liga championships and the 2011 Europa League.

 An Uruguayan international from 2006 to 2017, Fucile represented the country in two World Cups and three Copa América tournaments.

 Club career

 Early years and Porto

 Born in Montevideo, Fucile began his career with hometown's Liverpool Fútbol Club.
 On 31 August 2006 he was transferred on loan to FC Porto in Portugal, appearing in 18 games in his first season as the northerners won a second consecutive Primeira Liga; the move was made permanent on 1 July 2007, with the player signing a five-year contract.

 Subsequently, Fucile continued to appear regularly for Porto on both sides of the back four.
 He added a further two leagues to his honours, while contributing a total of 38 matches.

 In the 2011–12 season, under new manager Vítor Pereira, Fucile lost his importance in the first team – after Cristian Săpunaru's injury, central defender Maicon was chosen as his successor.
 In mid-January 2012 he moved on loan to Brazil's Santos FC in a one-year-long deal, being released by his parent club exactly one year later but re-admitted in March 2013.